MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: AUTONOMY CONCEPT ARCHITECTURE

 \subsection{Autonomy Concept}

-Realizing effective \textbf{autonomy management} while accounting for \textbf{scalability} requires a system built on unified interfaces that allow for heterogeneity at lower levels.
+The level of autonomy defines the degree of involvement of a human in a robot's decision-making process during runtime~\cite{richardson_systematic_2025}.
+This ranges from a human determining all system actions (full teleoperation) to systems with no human involvement (full mission-level autonomy).
+Realizing effective \textbf{autonomy management} while accounting for applicability to smaller-to-medium-sized teams requires a system built on unified interfaces that allow heterogeneity at lower levels. \textbf{Scalable autonomy} in this context is defined as a system in which robots operate at variable levels of autonomy, which can be scaled up (more autonomous) or down (more human involvement) at any time.
 The following concept outlines how we use scalable autonomy to manage a team of robots that fulfill different roles within the team.
 We also detail how mission objectives are defined and distributed to the robots on a system level.